Interactive processing¶

 Interactive ground motion processing is provided by SIGMA.
-SIGMA may be invoked on the commandline
+SIGMA may be invoked on the commandline e.g. with informative debug output:

-Workflow recipes¶
+Workflow recipes

 The workflow recipes can be followed from the beginning to the end for using SIGMA to analyze ground motion parameters for events in SIGMA.
 The recipes can also be used in bits and pieces to exercise particular tasks.

-Event or Incident import¶
+Event or Incident import

 First the event or the incident which is to be processed must be loaded.
-Import an event from the SeisComP3 database or from a FDSNWS provider by selecting Import events.
+Import an event from the SeisComP database or from a FDSNWS provider by selecting Import events.
 Import an incident by clicking on the incident in the list of incidents.

 When searching for events or incidents, filter options are available for selecting in the events according to time, region, magnitude and depth.